jonalvarezz/snowpack-template-tailwind/README.md

 > ✨ Bootstrapped with Create Snowpack App (CSA).

-Ready-to-go template to create awesome websites using Tailwind and autopublish to GitHub pages.
+Ready-to-go template to create awesome websites using Tailwind on top of Snowpack and autopublish to GitHub pages using GitHub Actions.

 - [Quick start](#quick-start)
 - [Features](#features)